hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 examples to learn about the visual appearance of each class, allowing it to automatically function as the classifier we want!

-While this does sound amazing, it's also very hand-wavy.
+While this does sound rather amazing, it's also very hand-wavy.
 Let's make things more concrete by taking a look at one of the simplest learning image classifiers: A [*Softmax classifier* with a *cross-entropy* loss][cs231n-softmax-classifier] function.

 ### A first learning image classifier